 - Every school is required by law to have a behaviour policy and to make this policy known to staff, parents and pupils.
-This policy should include guidance on the use of reasonable force although this is not a legal requirement. - Any policy on the use of reasonable force should acknowledge their legal duty to make reasonable adjustments for disabled children and children with SEN. - Schools do not require parental consent to use force on a student. - By taking steps to ensure that staff, pupils and parents are clear about when force might be used, the school will reduce the likelihood of complaints being made when force has been used properly.
+This policy should include guidance on the use of reasonable force although this is not a legal requirement. - Any policy on the use of reasonable force should acknowledge their legal duty to make reasonable adjustments for disabled children and children with SEND. - Schools do not require parental consent to handle a child if deemed necessary. - By taking steps to ensure that staff, pupils and parents are clear about when force might be used, the school will reduce the likelihood of complaints being made when force has been used properly.